TheMorshu/DPScalculator/README.md

 In folder _target_ jar-file called _DPScalculator-1.0-SNAPSHOT.jar_ will be generated..

-### Running the file
+### Running the jar file

-On Debian and Windows you should be able to run the jar by simply opening it.
-If not, please open terminal in correct folder and type
+On Windows you should be able to run the jar by simply opening it (double click).
+If not, please open terminal in correct folder and type:

 ```
 java -jar DPScalculator-1.0-SNAPSHOT.jar
 ```
 in terminal.
+In Linux/OSX this must be done by default (no double clickery)

-**NOTE: You must download and save all csv files and create and place them in folder "csv", which must be in same folder as the jar file!**
+**NOTE: You must download and save all csv files and create and place them in folder "csv", which must be in same folder as the jar file!
+If you downloaded a release, csv folder and files should be there already!**

-The ZIP (jar+csv files) can also be dowloaded directly [HERE](https://github.com/TheMorshu/DPScalculator/releases).
+The ZIP (jar+csv files) can be dowloaded directly [HERE](https://github.com/TheMorshu/DPScalculator/releases).

 ### Running JUnit tests and jacoco